Free Examples Of Good And Bad CVs That Get Interviews

-There are several examples of good and bad CVs on our website.
-On this web page itself you will find the original bad CV written by Helen Shaw and the good CV produced by Bradley CVs.
+There are plenty of good and bad example CVs on our website.
+This page features the original bad CV written by Helen Shaw and the good CV produced by Bradley CVs.

-A critique then appears below the CV, which you may find valuable, because you could be making any of these crucial mistakes on your own CV - this critique was featured in the Guardian Newspaper's CV clinic.
+The critique below the CVs may expose some of the crucial mistakes you are making on your own CV - this critique was featured in the Guardian Newspaper's CV clinic.

-Do you need a better CV?
-Our professional CV writers can create a CV for you that impresses both employers and recruitment agencies, swiftly generating the job interviews that you would like.
+- Do you need a better CV?
+Professional CV writers can create a CV for you that impresses both employers and recruitment agencies, swiftly generating the job interviews that you would like.

 Original Bad CV